Constellation-Labs/awesome-constellation/README.md

 ## About Constellation

 [comment]: <Provide information, not advertisement!
-Keep it short.>
+Keep it concise.>

 - [Official website](https://constellationlabs.io/) - Information about our roadmap, our team, the newsletter and more.
 - [Business whitepaper]() - (tbd)